netxms/netxms-doc/admin/appendix.rst

     - User agent message historical data retention time (in days).
     - 30
     - No
-  * - UseSNMPTrapsForDiscovery
-    - This parameter defines if trap information should be used for new node discovery.
-    - 1
-    - Yes
-  * - UseSyslogForDiscovery
-    - Enable/disable use of syslog messages for new node discovery.
-    - 0
-    - Yes
   * - WindowsEvents.EnableStorage
-    - Enable/disable local storage of received Windows events in |product_name| database.
+    - Enable/disable local storage of received Windows events in |product_name|
+      database.
     - 1
     - No
   * - WindowsEvents.LogRetentionTime
     - Retention time in days for records in Windows event log.
 All records older than specified will be deleted by housekeeping process.
     - 90
     - No